 NEW FELLOW NOMINATIONS

-Individuals interested in becoming a Fellow in the Society of Radiologists in Ultrasound, complete the nomination form, upload CV, and provide name and email of two current Fellows who will provide letters of recommendation.
+Individuals interested in becoming a Fellow in the Society of Radiologists in Ultrasound, complete the nomination form, upload your CV, and provide the name and email of two current Fellows who will provide letters of recommendation.

 Nominations are accepted annually prior to the annual meeting.

 To be nominated for Fellowship, the candidate must: